FaisalTamanoJr/Class-Notes/pages/FUNDLEC - Lesson 2.md

 - Their valence electrons will become free electrons after receiving enough energy; as a result, the free electrons will move randomly from one atom to another.
 	- If voltage is applied, the free electrons will move in **one direction** and generates an electric current
 	- The free electrons are locating a positive pair
-- The energy state determines how good a conductor at conducting current (higher means better)
+- The energy state determines how good a conductor is at conducting current (higher means better)
 - has 1 valence electron

 > [!TIP]- Finding the Number of Neutrons